kmlasharma/WildCards/README.md

 ## Features:

+It is assumed that you have followed the instructions above before testing the features listed below.
+Each feature will clarify it's own starting context.

 ### PML File Selection

-* Status: Complete
+* Status: **Complete**
+* Starting context:
+   * You are in the container and have run `app`
 * Testing instructions:
    * Enter `test.pml` at the prompt

 ### PML File Loading

-* Status: Complete
+* Status: **Complete**
+* Starting context:
+   * You have completed the PML File Selection feature step
 * Testing Instructions:
    * By doing the previous step, the PML file will automatically be loaded

 ### Select Specific OWL Ontology

-* Status: Complete
+* Status: **Complete**
+* Starting context:
+   * You have completed the PML File Selection feature step
 * Testing Instructions:
    * Enter `test.owl` at the prompt

 ### Load Selected Ontology

-* Status: Complete
+* Status: **Complete**
+* Starting context:
+   * You have completed the Selecct Specific OWL Ontology feature step
 * Testing Instructions:
    * By doing the previous step, the OWL Ontology will automatically be loaded